OlympusDAO/olympus-protocol-metrics-subgraph/README.md

    - The subgraph should be called `olympus-protocol-metrics`
 1. Add the Subgraph Studio deploy key to the `GRAPH_STUDIO_TOKEN` variable in `.env` (using `.env.sample`)
 1. Authenticate using `yarn auth:dev`
-1. Update the `SUBGRAPH_VERSION` variable in the `.subgraph-version` file.
+1. Update the `version` property in the `networks/<network>/config.json` file.
 1. Run `yarn build`
 1. Run `yarn deploy:dev`
-1. Update the `SUBGRAPH_ID` variable in the `.subgraph-version` file with the subgraph id that was displayed in the output.
+1. Update the `id` variable in the `networks/<network>/config.json` file with the subgraph id that was displayed in the output.

 A URL for the GraphQL Explorer will be provided.